Payshares/docs/guides/exchange.md

         return;
       }
       if (record.asset_type != 'native') {
-         // If you are a XLM exchange and the customer sends
+         // If you are a XPS exchange and the customer sends
          // you a non-native asset, some options for handling it are
          // 1.
 Trade the asset to native and credit that amount
          // 2.
 Send it back to the customer